-Selling puts you in control and means you can plan your move.
+This puts you in control of the sale and helps you plan your move.

 Think carefully about:

 how much it will cost to sell

 the condition of your home